 By Kevin Williams

-Seven layer salads are popular among the Amish during the summer, a staple at church gatherings and potlucks.
+This Amish summer seven-layer salad recipe is popular and a staple at church gatherings and potlucks.
 I’ve always enjoyed them with their hearty layers of peas, lettuce, cheese.
-I’m not sure I’ve ever stood there and counted the layers and it’s possible someone corner-cutting cook has shorted me on a layer from time to time, but I do enjoy the salad.
+So you’ll love the Amish seven-layer salad recipe below.
+I’m not sure I’ve ever stood there and counted the layers and it’s possible someone corner-cutting cook has shorted me on a layer from time to time, but I do enjoy the salad. (here are some other great Amish church salads!)

 SEVEN LAYER SALAD